p-jbarbosa/svg-component/build.md

 To update the _assemblies_ directory you have to build the solution.

-There is a third directory that could be usefull in the future: _marketplace_assets_ keeps track on marketplace entry specific contents, like logo and screenshots.
+There is a third directory that could be usefull in the future: __marketplace_assets__ keeps track on marketplace entry specific contents, like logo and screenshots.
+If you need to change any of this elements, remember that for marketplace.xml should also be updated.

 ## Build